Arkansas Sports Betting Laws

 Can I Bet From My Mobile Phone In Arkansas?

-Although it is unclear at the moment whether or not new sports betting laws will include mobile betting, there is no need to wait.
-Your favorite online offshore sportsbooks have something called “web apps” that allow you to bet using your mobile device.
 All you have to do is go to your favorite online sportsbook on your smartphone or tablet and the websites will become optimized for whatever device you are using.
 Thanks to that, you can take the sports betting action from your house all the way to the Buffalo National River!
+Mobile betting has yet to be approved for the state-licensed books, so going offshore will be your only option.

 Can I Have More Than One Online Sportsbook Account In Arkansas?